United Nations Security Council Resolution 1244

+· Maintaining a presence at Serb patrimonial sites;

+· Maintaining a presence at key border crossings."

-Resolution 1244 was adopted by 14 votes to none against.
+Resolution 1244 was adopted by 14 votes in favour to none against.
 China abstained despite being critical of the NATO offensive, particularly the bombing of its embassy.
 It argued that the conflict should be settled by the Yugoslav government and its people, and was opposed to external intervention.
 However, as the Federal Republic of Yugoslavia accepted the peace proposal, China did not veto the resolution.

-Kosovo unilaterally declared its independence in 2008; Serbia and some other UN members have underscored that Resolution 1244 remains legally binding to all parties.
+Kosovo unilaterally declared its independence in 2008; Serbia and some other UN member states maintain that Resolution 1244 remains legally binding to all parties.
+In 2010, the International Court of Justice provided an advisory opinion that the declaration of independence did not violate the resolution.

 Resolution

 Observations

 In the preamble of Resolution 1244, the Security Council regretted that there had not been compliance with previous resolutions.
 It was determined to resolve the serious humanitarian situation and wanted to ensure that all refugees could safely return.
 It condemned violence against the civilian population as well as acts of terrorism, and recalled the jurisdiction and mandate of the International Criminal Tribunal for the former Yugoslavia (ICTY).